sympy/sympy/doc/src/modules/plotting.rst

 * plot3D_parametric: Plots 3D line plots, defined by a parameter.
 * plot3D_surface: Plots 3D parametric surface plots.

+The above functions are only for convenience and ease of use.
+It is possible to plot any plot by passing the corresponding ``Series`` class to ``Plot`` as argument.

 Plot Class
 ----------